This DIY clarifying shampoo removes product buildup, cleanses the hair, and leaves your hair soft and smooth.

-Hair clarifiers contain surfactants that remove impurities, cut grease, and residue from hair products.
+Hair clarifiers and chelating shampoos contain surfactants that remove impurities, cut grease, and residue from hair products.
 Clarifying shampoos can also restore damaged hair from coloring, perms, or heat tools.

 How to Make Clarifying Shampoo?

 Several ingredients found in your pantry can be used to make an effective clarifying shampoo.
 One of those ingredients, and probably the most powerful, is baking soda.

 Dissolved with water, baking soda makes the perfect clarifying shampoo for your hair.
-It will effectively remove buildup, oils, soaps and leave the hair squeaky clean.
+It will effectively remove buildup, oils, and soaps and leave the hair squeaky clean.

 The second ingredient you will want to grab is apple cider vinegar.
 Apple cider vinegar is a powerful product used in hair rinses, it will help regulate pH levels, reduce split ends, and dandruff, and remove product buildup.

 Homemade clarifying shampoo vs conventional clarifying shampoo

 Homemade clarifying shampoo along with conventional clarifying shampoo serves the same purpose: to remove any buildup from the hair and scalp.
 They are essentially a heavy-duty hair shampoo.

 Homemade clarifying shampoo use minimal, natural ingredients to clarify the hair and have the least amount of negative effects on the hair.